boaz-ng/traveling-salesmen/README.md

-# ✈️ Traveling Salesman
+# Traveling Salesmen

-A conversational flight search tool.
-Tell it something like *"fly from NYC to somewhere warm in late June, under $400"* and it interprets your intent, asks clarifying questions if needed, searches the Amadeus flight API, scores results, and presents the top options.
-Uses an **LLM-as-orchestrator** architecture with pluggable providers — currently supports **Qwen** (default) and **Anthropic Claude**, toggled via a single env var.
+A conversational flight search tool with an interactive trip planner.
+Tell it something like *"fly from NYC to somewhere warm in late June, under $400"* and it interprets your intent, asks clarifying questions, searches for flights via SerpApi, scores results, and presents the top options on an interactive 2D/3D map.

+Uses a **Claude Agent SDK** orchestration layer — the LLM decides the conversation flow, calls tools to resolve regions, search flights, and progressively update the UI with parsed requirements.

 ## Architecture